Autumn Harvest Chili

 If you are new to cooking or experienced, this is a fun recipe to try.
 Because of it’s seasonal veggies, it could be a new recipe to try.
 Have you ever cooked with pumpkins?
 The first thing to do when beginning to make this recipe is to gather everything together and measure ingredients.
 This is a process often called mise en place.
 As many of the experienced cooks and chefs know, mise en place can help in preparation to ensure you have everything you need while also setting you up to create a higher quality dish by having everything ready to add at the moment it’s needed.

 After you gather everything, you will saute the meat and onions together.
 Sauteing is a form of cooking where you add a little oil and use high heats to cook things.
-To achieve the best results, make sure to cut the onion to uniform sized pieces as shown in the video below.
+To achieve the best results, make sure to cut the onion to uniform sized pieces as shown in the video above.
 After ensuring all the meat is no longer pink and the onions have reached that opaque (almost clear) look, you can proceed.
 Refer to the picture below for a good representation!

 Now that the meat is up to the right temperature (155 degrees F for beef or 165 degrees for poultry) and the onions are soft, we will add the carrots, sweet potato, corn, pumpkin, and diced tomatoes and seasonings.
 Part of food literacy is the ability to understand how cooking process can influence your final product.
 We added the onions first to ensure they become soft and release flavor to interact with all the other ingredients.
 Consider adding the ingredients in reverse order that you want firmness.
 In other words, add the ingredients that you want to softest first, while the firmer ingredients later.